- What is breast reconstruction?

 Gluteal free flap

 The gluteal free flap or GAP (gluteal artery perforator) flap is newer type of surgery that uses tissue from the buttocks, including the gluteal muscle, to create the breast shape.
-It is an option for women who cannot or do not wish to use the tummy sites due to thinness, incisions, failed tummy flap, or other reasons.
+It might be an option for women who cannot or do not wish to use the tummy sites due to thinness, incisions, failed tummy flap, or other reasons, but it’s not offered in many areas of the country.
 The method is much like the free TRAM flap mentioned above.
 The skin, fat, blood vessels, and muscle are cut out of the buttocks and then moved to the chest area.
 A microscope (microsurgery) is needed to connect the tiny vessels.

 Inner thigh or TUG flap